 As soon as you start, you will inevitably want to quit at some point.
 You’ll make every excuse under the sun – especially with how much is going on at home.
 But keep things simple and drive ahead.

-I’m even thinking about when we play ball together.
-You’re a good shooter, but you’re awesome at driving to the basket.
-And I love watching what you do when you’re about to drive to the basket: you glance up, glance to both sides of me, and then before I can guess which way you’re going…you become a blur as you make your layup.
+When I was reading newspaper about the accused in Fairfax arrested for DWI, I’m even thinking about when we play ball together.
+You’re a good shooter, but you’re awesome at driving.
+And I love watching what you do when you’re about to drive ; you glance up, glance to both sides of me, and then before I can guess which way you’re going…you become a blur as you make your layup.
 It’s awesome.